 Produce an Initial Report on the outcome of the review.
 This report should also include suggested recommendations, if any, to improve the effectiveness of the CSC

-In the event that recommendations are made with respect to improving the effectiveness of the CSC Charter, conduct a Public comment period on the initial report
+In the event that recommendations are made with respect to improving the effectiveness of the CSC Charter, conduct a Public comment period on the initial report.

-Prepare a Final Report to the ccNSO and GNSO Councils for adoption post ICANN 61 (to take into account suggested changes, if any from the ICANN 61 consultation).
+Prepare a Final Report to the ccNSO and GNSO Councils for adoption post ICANN 63 (to take into account suggested changes, if any from the ICANN 63 consultation).